 The "effective date" of a resignation is the last day the employee will report for duty.
 No one will be granted annual leave benefits on their scheduled last day of work.
-Professional, exempt staff members are required to report for duty the equivalent of full work days throughout the five working days before the effective date of a planned retirement or resignation; non-exempt staff must report for duty for 8 hours on their last day of work before a planned date of retirement or resignation.
+Full-time staff members are required to report for duty the equivalent of full work days throughout the five working days before the effective date of a planned retirement or resignation.